 FOGO decontamination shed If the FOGO material is decontaminated pre-pasteurisation, it will be unloaded in the decontamination shed where it will be manually sorted through to remove the contamination prior to being loaded into the bunker.
 FOGO bunkers High odour emissions can occur during the pasteurisation process.
 The bunker will be closed with air extracted and injected underneath the windrow.
-No odorous plume will reach any of the sensitive receptors at 1.8km or further.
-Building a full windrow in a bunker will require several deliveries.
 Therefore, FOGO may already be in the bunker pasteurising when a new load is pushed.
 Every time the door remains open for loading, unloading, and cleaning operations, no air will be recirculated within the bunker.
 Temperature will be the determining parameter for the pasteurisation.